 How do I get back in?

 After the general preparation phase, the running shoes can finally be laced.
 However, I recommend that you start with a few units of Nordic Walking before you move on to short, loose running units (approx. 20 minutes).
 Pay attention to how your body reacts to the stress stimuli.
 If you experience pain, reduce the load or stop the training.
 The body signals that it is not yet ready for this intensity of stress.
 If, on the other hand, you can easily survive the first few easy runs, the training sessions can be gently extended.
 However, do not overdo it and allow the body sufficient recovery between the units.
 Damage caused by overloading should now be avoided at all costs!
 It is quite possible that you will need some walking breaks between the runs at the beginning.
-These can be reduced over time.
+You can reduce the amount of breaks you take over time.

 Use the first 3-4 months to build up your basic endurance by doing mainly quiet endurance runs.
 Only increase the intensity or running speed of individual training units when you can run through an hour of relaxed and painless training.
 If you need help planning your training, contact a trainer or sports scientist.